microsoft/Azure-Solution-Accelerator-to-automate-COVID-19-Vaccination-Proof-and-Test-Verification-Forms/Deployment/Deployment.md

 ![image1](./images/FR_image1.png "image1")

 8. After the project is created, forms with OCR, Key-Value pair labels will appear like below

 ![image2](./images/FR_image2.png "image2")

 9. Select `Template` for Build Mode and click on "Train" to train the form recognizer model to extract the key-value pairs.
+> Be sure to the model Id is `CovidSAmodel` as this is used in later steps

 ![image3](./images/FR_image3.png "image3")

 10. Once Training is done, the model will be located in Models with confidence score of each field.

 ![image4](./images/FR_image4.png "image4")

 11. This is the modelID which will be used in calling the form recognizer model from Logic App.

 ### Step 4.2 Train model for vaccination cards.

-1. Go to [Azure Portal](portal.azure.com) and select the Storage Account that was created as part of the Synapse deployment.
+1. Go to [Azure Portal](portal.azure.com) and select the Storage Account that was created as part of the Azure Synapse deployment.
 2. Click on `Containers` on the left menu and click on `training` container, and click on `vaccinationcards` folder.
 Upload all files from [Data/FormsRecognizerLabelData/VaccinationCardForm](./Data/FormsRecognizerLabelData/VaccinationCardForm) folder.
 3. Go to [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio), select "Custom Model", select "+Create a project" and follow below steps to create a project for labeling.
 4. Enter Project name: "FRVaccineSolutionAccelerator" or any specific project name user want to give.